xAPPO/MQTT/README.md

 IN PROGRESS

+See also the MQTT.pdf file in the repository which has more content.

 This has been 'mostly' updated now for the beta release - please let me know any issues or suggestions

 Later / release version of this read me will contain appropriate screenshots rather than just being text based